-Please note that all participants must be fully vaccinated in order to attend IC.
-That means the two dose series of your COVID-19 vaccine must be completed two weeks prior to the start of IC.
+Please note that all participants must be fully vaccinated in order to attend convention.
+That means the two dose series of your COVID-19 vaccine must be completed two weeks prior to the start of convention.

-For more information on how to prepare for and most enjoy this year’s IC, please read the information and FAQs below.
+For more information on how to prepare for and most enjoy this year’s convention, please read the information and FAQs below.

 You will be required to get a COVID-19 PCR test done no earlier than 72 hours prior to convention.
 By doing so, you may avoid the inconvenience of showing up at convention, testing positive on the day of arrival and having to be isolated and sent home or to other prearranged locations.